 How to Improve Your FICO SBSS Score

-- Maintaining a low credit utilization rate, with 30 percent being considered a maximum by many financial advisors, while 10 to 20 percent or lower is even better
+- Maintaining a low credit utilization rate, with less than 30% considered the maximum by many financial advisers (10%-20% or lower is even better)

 - Keeping accounts open as long as possible

 - Diversifying your credit portfolio by taking out and repaying small loans on time, such as secure loans or credit-builder loans

 - Following sound cybersecurity practices to avoid identity theft

 - Monitoring your credit report to detect suspicious activity and dispute inaccurate items

 You also can build your business credit by taking steps such as these: